BeAPI/bea-silo/readme.md

 * It will use `wp_localize_script` to localize (javascript), depending on some conditions, terms from wanted taxonomies against wanted post type.
 * You can overwrite default term's object to add/remove some values.
 * By default a custom [REST Api](https://bitbucket.org/beapi/bea-silo#markdown-header-rest-api) route is created to ease matching post type and taxonomy silo content.
-* These matching content will be displayed using a _s template located by default into `templates/` folder.
+* These matching content will be displayed using a _s template located by default into `silo/templates/` folder.
 But they can be overwrited into theme or child-theme.
+* The silo is displayed with an action from the `silo/blocks/` folder.
+But it can be overwrited into theme or child-theme.

 # Installation